-During the past 10 years, Anesthesia & Analgesia has put forth three distinct but complementary series of statistical articles to benefit readers and prospective authors.
-From May 2017 to March 2019 Thomas R. Vetter, MD, MPH, the Journal Deputy Editor-in-Chief, Edward J. Mascha, PhD, the Journal Statistical Editor and Patrick Schober, MD, PhD, the Journal Associate Statistical Editor, wrote a series of 21 “Statistical Tutorials” to educate the anesthesiology community on the fundamentals of biostatistics, epidemiology, and study design.
+During the past 10 years, Anesthesia & Analgesia has published three distinct but complementary series of statistical articles to benefit readers and prospective authors.
+From May 2017 to March 2019, Thomas R. Vetter, MD, MPH, the Journal Deputy Editor-in-Chief, Edward J. Mascha, PhD, the Journal Statistical Editor and Patrick Schober, MD, PhD, the Journal Associate Statistical Editor, wrote a series of 21 “Statistical Tutorials” to educate the anesthesiology community on the fundamentals of biostatistics, epidemiology, and study design.
 Drs.
-Vetter and Schober followed the tutorials with 24 concise “Statistical Minutes” that described, in a very concise manner, the specific design or analytic technique applied in a highlighted published paper.
+Vetter and Schober followed the tutorials with 24 “Statistical Minutes” that described, in a very concise manner, the specific design or analytic technique applied in a highlighted published paper.
 At the same time, Dr. Mascha and other statisticians have continued the “Statistical Grand Rounds” series, which started in 2011, and now contains 20 in-depth articles on more advanced and cutting-edge study design and analysis topics.

 Why did we do it?